Program Requirements / Classes

 Careers in emergency services require courage, endurance, integrity, and the ability to make good and quick decisions in emergencies.
 Our EMS degree and certificates prepare a student to go right into the workforce.

 EMS provides care for persons who are in need of treatment right away.
 EMS professionals use their skills to stabilize patients and transport them for additional care.
-Although many college credits within this degree are accepted for transfer by four year colleges, the career focused courses are not designed to transfer.

 The most important entry requirement is college level reading.
 Other course requirements may include a background check, proof of immunizations and drug screen.